paceheart/rhymecrime/README.md

   If R is in RELATEDS1, compute R's rhyme signature RSIG and put RHYME1 in the bucket labeled RSIG.
 Return all buckets with two or more words in them.

-When you enter two words, Rhyme Ninja first displays rhymes for WORD1 that are semantically related to WORD2,
+When you enter two words, RhymeCrime first displays rhymes for WORD1 that are semantically related to WORD2,
 and in a separate column, displays pairs of rhyming words (RHYME1 / RHYME2) in which RHYME1 is related to WORD1 and RHYME2 is related to WORD2.

 Algorithm: